APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 The architecture for this lab involves the following key components:

-- **Storage Accounts**: These are used to store your documents in Azure.
+- **Storage Accounts:** These are used to store your documents in Azure.
 They act as the initial repository where documents are kept before any processing begins.
-- **Function App**: A serverless compute service in Azure that automates tasks such as translating documents (if needed) and extracting text from them.
+- **Function App:** A serverless compute service in Azure that automates tasks such as translating documents (if needed) and extracting text from them.
 It processes the documents and prepares the text for further steps.
-- **Azure OpenAI Embedding Model**: Converts the extracted text into embeddings, which are vector representations capturing the semantic meaning of the text.
+- **Azure OpenAI Embedding Model:** Converts the extracted text into embeddings, which are vector representations capturing the semantic meaning of the text.
 These embeddings are used for efficient content retrieval.
-- **Azure AI Search (Cognitive Search)**: Stores the embeddings and enables powerful search capabilities.
+- **Azure AI Search (Cognitive Search):** Stores the embeddings and enables powerful search capabilities.
 It allows for fast and accurate retrieval of relevant content based on similarity to a user’s query.
-- **Azure OpenAI Language Model**: Utilises the search results from Azure AI Search to generate a response.
+- **Azure OpenAI Language Model:** Utilises the search results from Azure AI Search to generate a response.
 It applies advanced language processing to create coherent and contextually appropriate answers.
-- **Document Intelligence (Form Recognizer)**: Provides capabilities to extract structured information from various types of documents, such as invoices and receipts, which can be used to enrich the data before embedding.
+- **Document Intelligence (Form Recognizer):** Provides capabilities to extract structured information from various types of documents, such as invoices and receipts, which can be used to enrich the data before embedding.
-- **Translator**: An optional service that translates text into different languages, making the content accessible to users who speak different languages.
+- **Translator:** An optional service that translates text into different languages, making the content accessible to users who speak different languages.

 ## Getting Started with the Lab